Pentostatin is a type of chemotherapy. It is also called Nipent. You pronounce pentostatin as pen-toh-sta-tin.

 These side effects happen in more than 10 in 100 people (more than 10%).
 You might have one or more of them.
 They include:

 A reaction may happen during the infusion.
 Symptoms can include a skin rash, itching, swelling of the lips, face or throat, breathing difficulties, fever and chills.
-Your nurse will give you medicines beforehand to try to prevent a reaction.

 Increased risk of infection